AU-BCE-EE/guidance/DMI API/README.md

 Before you start downloading data from the API, you need to:
   1. Register as a user in DMI's [Developer Portal](https://dmiapi.govcloud.dk/#!/)
   2. Register an application in the Developer Portal and get your "API Key"
   3. Save the API key somewhere safe, because you need it every time you make a request for the API.
-Otherwise, you will not be authorized by the API.
-For more information, see the [User Creation page](https://confluence.govcloud.dk/display/FDAPI/Authentication).
+Otherwise, you will not be authorised by the API.
+For more information, see the [User Creation page](https://opendatadocs.dmi.govcloud.dk/en/Authentication).
   4. You need to make different API keys for different applications, i.e., You can not use the same API key for observational/station data and climate data (grid data).
 Just make an additional one and make sure that you remember which is for what.

 To summarize, to consume data from the DMI via API, you need to register as an user, register an application, and save the API key securely.